tredfern/pygsty/README.md

 Pyglet on Rails, Kinda
 ======================

-PoRK is a pretty strange idea I had after drinking a bunch of wine and waking up early in the morning with a dull throb in my head.
-I was thinking of Terralien and wondering if I was overbuilding things and that maybe there was a game engine out there I could use when I realized what I hated about game engines.
-They all seem to force you to think heavily about the engine and line things up in the way they expect.
+Pygsty is a pretty strange idea I had after drinking a bunch of wine and waking up early in the morning with a dull throb in my head.
+The basic concept is to organize the framework in an MVC kind of format in order to allow game logic and interaction to rise to the surface of an actual game project.
+Similar to what Rails has done in web applications.

-Maybe it's for performance, but in reality performance isn't what hurts games today it's gameplay and stability.
-If games could be more testable and constructed in a fashion focusing on game logic (recognize that from business logic?) maybe things would be easier to build and provide more focus on what we are building instead of what we are drawing.

-Of course, there needs to be a certain amount of performance and ultimately python may be too slow for constructing a project in this fashion but I'm willing to stupidly plow ahead and see where I end up.

 I'm going to follow the principles of convention over configuration, DRY, and also the testability of game logic by removing complexities that rendering